 The retailers have a unique point of leverage to both strengthen the chemical management of their own-branded products and third-party products sold on their platforms.
 To start, we are calling on Amazon to both address the impacts of own-branded products and to encourage sellers on its platform to step it up on chemical management.
 Learn more about what we are asking Amazon to do and take action.

-For this scorecard, we looked at publicly available information that was relevant to own-branded textiles of leading US retailers, and we conducted the research in August 2021.
+For the retailer scorecard, we looked at publicly available information that was relevant to own-branded textiles of leading US retailers, and we conducted the research in August 2021.
 All retailers included sell products from other companies through their platforms or stores, however, this scorecard only examined policies related to own-branded products.

 - If a company had a public restricted substances list (RSL), a manufacturing restricted substances list (MRSL), or a commitment to eliminate or reduce the use of hazardous chemicals, the retailer received a green score for that category;